Comparing OTC Markets Group (OTCM) & Its Peers

 Analyst Recommendations

-This is a summary of current ratings for OTC Markets Group and its rivals, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for OTC Markets Group and its peers, as provided by MarketBeat.

 |Sell Ratings